DLR-RM/BlenderProc/docs/tutorials/writer.md

     colors = np.array(f["colors"])
 ```

-To read in json strings saved in the hdf5 File (e.q. object poses), you can make use of the following snippet:
+To read in json strings saved in the hdf5 File (e.g. object poses), you can make use of the following snippet:

 ```python
 text = np.array(f["object_states"]).tostring()